When children and youth see violence in their homes, their lives change.

 When children witness abuse, they can suffer from anxiety, depression, a loss of self-esteem, emotional trauma, and even a reduced ability to trust.
 These and other problems can have important and negative affects on the way they perform in school, and their ability to relate to their friends and bond with family members.

 Given the prevalence of violence against women, a large number of children, every day and every year, experience the ill affects of witnessing abuse.
-This is why we run a program for Children Who Witness Abuse (CWWA)
+This is why we run the program Prevention, Education, Advocacy, Counselling and Empowerment (PEACE).

 - Individual and group counselling for children and youth

 - School based educational activities designed to prevent violence